QuickBooks Blog

 The next step in the accounting cycle is to post the transactions to the general ledger.
 Think of the general ledger as a summary sheet where all transactions are divided into accounts.
 It lets you track your business’s finances and understand how much cash you have available.

 Step 4.
-Create the trial balance
+Determine the unadjusted trial balance

 The accounting cycle period can vary, but most businesses operate on a monthly, quarterly, or annual cycle.
 A common choice is a 12-month accounting period, either a calendar year or a fiscal year, depending on your reporting needs.